ellabuysse/RecipeMatchApp/README.md

 ## Overview
 ### Description
-This app allows users to view a stream of curated recipes based on their preferences and filter by meal-type.
-Users will swipe between recipes in order to select the one they want to cook.
+YesPeas is a recipe swiping app that provides users with inspiration and ideas for recipes.
+Users can input preferences such as meal type and diet, search for specific recipes, and view saved recipes on their profile.
+Ultimately, users are able to discover new recipes quickly and in a fun and engaging way.

 ### App Evaluation

 - **Category:** Food/Social
-- **Mobile:** Users swipe right if they like a recipe and swipe left if they dislike a recipe.
-Recipes will be curated by a user's profile of likes, diet, and preferences.
-Users can select categories such as meal-type and when they select a recipe, they are taken to that recipe's website so they can easily start cooking.
-Each liked recipe will be saved to a collection they can return to.
+- **Mobile:** The swiping focus of this app is perfect for mobile use.
+Users swipe right if they like a recipe and swipe left if they dislike a recipe.
+Recipes are curated by a user's preferences such as meal-type, diet, and health restrictions.
+Users can view details of a recipe and go to the external recipe site for instructions to start cooking right away.
+Users can also view liked and saved recipes on their profile for later reference.
 - **Story:** Allows users to quickly find new recipes they enjoy.
 Many college-aged individuals don't have go-to recipes, and this app will provide ideas and inspiration when users are looking for something delicious.
-- **Market:** Young people who are looking for new recipes.
+- **Market:** Anyone who is looking for new recipes.
 - **Habit:** Users can explore endless recipes for any meal whenever they want.
 Users are already faced with at least 3 meal decision every day, and this app will make the process more fun and game-like.
 The ability to add your own recipes would make users even more engaged and likely to return.
 - **Scope:** A somewhat narrow scope focused on recipes, but stretch features can incorporate social aspects of posting recipes/reviews and following other people.
 It may be technically challenging to incoporporate user-added recipes to an existing database, but a stripped down version of this project would still be interesting.